jhan2024/StrokeRehab/README.md

     -   `EVT_LOG_MESSAGE`: Dispatched to add entries to the Settings Tab log.
     -   `EVT_PRESSURE_RANGES_CHANGED`: Dispatched by `InputModeManager` when pressure range calibration values are updated.
 -   **Force Processing**:
-    1. Raw pressure values received (from Arduino as float/JSON or Simulator as JSON).
+    1. Raw data received:
+        *   Arduino (1-Dome): Single floating-point pressure value per line.
+        *   Arduino (3-Dome): JSON string `{"timestamp": <number>, "pressure": [val1, val2, val3]}` per line.
+        *   Simulator (1-Dome): JSON string `{"normalizedForces": [fN], "rawPressures": [rP]}` per line.
+        *   Simulator (3-Dome): JSON string `{"timestamp": <Date.now()>, "pressure": [rawP1, rawP2, rawP3]}` per line.
+    2.  `ArduinoConnection` parses the incoming data.
+        *   For formats providing only raw pressures (like the 3-Dome Arduino or 3-Dome Simulator), it calculates `normalizedForces` using calibration data (base pressures and pressure ranges) obtained from `InputModeManager`.
+        *   For formats already providing normalized forces (like 1-Dome Simulator), it uses them directly.
-    2.  `ArduinoConnection` parses data.
-For single float (old 1-dome), it normalizes directly.
-For JSON, it passes arrays.
+        *   For the old 1-Dome Arduino single float, it normalizes directly.
+        *   It validates raw pressure readings against the previous good value; if a new reading is suspiciously low (e.g., more than 20% below base), the last good value is used.
+        *   It then provides consistent arrays of `normalizedForces` and `rawPressures` to its data handler.
     3.  `InputModeManager` receives processed data (arrays of normalized forces and raw pressures) from `ArduinoConnection`'s data handler.
     4.  `InputModeManager` dispatches `EVT_FORCE_UPDATE`.
 -   **Visualization**:
     -   Force Bars: 1 or 3 HTML `div` elements whose heights are updated via CSS, managed by `script.js`.
-    -   Measurement Graph: Chart.js library.
+    -   Measurement Graph: Chart.js library, managed by `MeasurementManager`.

 ## Setup and Usage